sailscastshq/docs.sailscasts.com/docs/slipway/helm.md

 2. Returns the complete final top-level expression, if there is one
 3. Starts an isolated process and boots the Sails application without its HTTP server
 4. Executes project Helm inside the running app container via `docker exec`
-5. Captures console logs, the final value, timing, and structured errors
+5. Captures console logs separately from the final value, timing, and structured errors
 6. Lowers the Sails application and terminates the isolated process

 This means you have full access to your app's Sails environment — models, helpers, config, and everything else.